Yaoofi/Yaoofi/README.md

 ![Banner](/README_files/Github_banner.png)

 My (nick) name is Yaoo and I am from Poland.
-I am primarily a C# programmer but I also like making projects with Arduino, or any programable things.
-I also like 3D modeling/printing, and other sorts of digital art.
-I like listening to music, especially metal or rock.
+I am primarily a C# programmer but also like making projects with Arduino, or any programable things.
+I also like 3D modeling/printing, and other digital art.
+I listen to music, especially metal or rock.
 My favorite band is Metallica

 # My Socials <img src="/README_files/Network Neighborhood.ico">